The Yiddish Book Center's

 A growing collection of in-depth interviews with people of all ages and backgrounds, whose stories about the legacy and changing nature of Yiddish language and culture offer a rich and complex chronicle of Jewish identity.

 Michael Katz, activist and grandson of Yiddish journalist Moishe Katz, talks about his involvement with the progressive Jewish summer camp, Camp Kinderland.

-Michael Katz was born in 1955 in Bronx, New York.
+Michael Katz was born in Bronx, New York in 1955.

 This interview is part of the Beyond the Books: Yiddish writers and their descendants series.

 Other video highlights from this oral history

 "They Got Us in Germany, They're Not Gonna Get Us Here": An Anti-Semitic Incident at Camp Kinderland in the Post-WWII Period